"Why isn't anything happening?..."

-On an Excel spreadsheet, I broke down my working day into 15-minute increments, and put those times down column A. Then, for two weeks, I filled in what activities I was doing during those time slots ("0830-0845: financial analysis; 0845-0900: plan what to say when I call Agent X, 1200-1245: lunch" and so on for the whole day).
+On an Excel spreadsheet, I broke down my working day into 15-minute increments, and put those times down column A. Then, for two weeks, I filled in what activities I was doing during those time slots ("0830-0845: financial analysis; 0845-0900: plan for client call with X, 1200-1245: work on investor presentation" and so on for the whole day).

 The first problem was that I was working from home.
-And anyone who works from home knows how easy it is to slip into things like "Oh that pile of laundry is distracting me...
-I'll just start a load and then settle down at my desk"; "I am hungry, maybe I'll finally make that recipe that I've been wanting to try"; "I'm allowed to take coffee breaks, so I'll multi-task while doing so and call Virgin to get a quote for the broadband at home"; and on and on and on.
+And anyone who works from home knows how easy it is to be lured into distractions: "Oh that pile of laundry is annoying me.
+I'll just start a load and then settle down at my desk"; "I am hungry, maybe I'll finally make that recipe that I've been wanting to try"... and then the next thing you know, it's 6pm.

 The second problem was that I didn't set targets for my days or weeks.
 Each day was a blank slate and I would sit down at my desk and then look for work to do instead of working off a plan.
-I'd make a few phone calls, do some research on Rightmove (then take a coffee break), make a few tweaks to our deal analysis spreadsheet, respond to some emails, go view a property or two, and do whatever else fell in my path that day.
+I'd make a few phone calls, do some research (then take a coffee break), make a few tweaks to my spreadsheets, respond to some emails and do whatever else fell in my path that day.
 My days had no structure.
 I was reacting to events instead of taking control of them.
+And objectively Tracking my Stats showed me that.

-Tracking my Stats was hugely eye opening.
-And while it was disappointing to see how my time was being spent (not invested), it was also a huge relief because suddenly I could see that my lack of results wasn't because I was unlucky and working too hard; it was because I was working too obliquely and without a plan.
+While it was disappointing to see how my time was being spent (not invested), it was also a huge relief because suddenly I could see that my lack of results wasn't because I was unlucky or destined to fail; it was because I was working too obliquely and without a plan.

 So I started creating a plan for the week, setting targets for my days, and working to those plans and targets.
 The other stuff (emails, laundry, etc) got done too, but now I was working every day on the right things that would create the results I wanted.

-And literally within weeks of my changing how I approached my days, we got a deal.
-It was only because I took the time to be honest with myself and Track my Stats that I was able to course correct and save myself the stress and worry that came with wondering why nothing was happening.
-Tracking my Stats then became all about making sure I executed against my plan and targets and we started seeing more and more consistent results.
+And literally within weeks of my changing how I approached my days, things started to progress.
+But It was only because I took the time to be honest with myself and Track my Stats that I was able to course correct.